Latin America-Inspired Sofrito Recipe

-- 1 tsp turmeric
+- 1 tsp turmeric optional

+- Put all of the ingredients into a blender and make a puree.
 Pour puree into a medium saucepan over medium heat and bring to a gentle boil.
 You should see a few bubbles but not much more.
-Remove from the heat and allow to cool before storing or use it right away according to the recipe.
+Remove the pan from the heat and allow the sauce to cool before storing or using it right away according to the recipe.